Peter Rabbit: Adaptations

 In 1936, Walt Disney expressed interest in making a Peter Rabbit film.
-He proposed his idea of a feature-length film to Beatrix Potter, but she refused and did not give him the rights.
+He proposed his idea of a feature-length film produced by Walt Disney Productions to Beatrix Potter, but she refused and did not give him the rights.

 Peter Rabbit appears in the 1971 ballet film, The Tales of Beatrix Potter.
 He also was featured in HBO's 1991 Storybook Musical adaptation of The Tale of Peter Rabbit, narrated by Carol Burnett.
-Several of the stories featuring Peter Rabbit were also animated for the 1992 BBC anthology series, The World of Peter Rabbit and Friends and two edutainment titles published by Mindscape The Adventures of Peter Rabbit & Benjamin Bunny in 1995 and Beatrix Potter: Peter Rabbit's Math Garden in 1996.
+Several of the stories featuring Peter Rabbit were also animated for the 1992 BBC anthology series The World of Peter Rabbit and Friends and two edutainment titles published by Mindscape The Adventures of Peter Rabbit & Benjamin Bunny in 1995 and Beatrix Potter: Peter Rabbit's Math Garden in 1996.
 An animated children's TV series Peter Rabbit premiered on Nickelodeon and CBeebies in December 2012, with Colin DePaula voicing Peter in its first season (American version) and L. Parker Lucas taking over the role for the second season, respectively.

 An animated/live-action adaptation, Peter Rabbit produced by Sony Pictures Animation, was released on 8 February 2018.
 James Corden voices Peter Rabbit with Domhnall Gleeson and Rose Byrne starring in the live-action role of the lead female named Bea (based on Potter herself).
 Other cast members include Margot Robbie, Daisy Ridley and Elizabeth Debicki.
 Will Gluck directed and produced the film, and Zareh Nalbandian also produced, while Lauren Abrahams oversaw the project for Sony Pictures Animation.
 A sequel Peter Rabbit 2: The Runaway (2021) reunited most of the cast of the previous film.